APiTJLillo/pspeedway-marketing/research_findings.md

 - Can be loaded dynamically from repository files
 - User customizations can be handled in-browser

-## Feasible Approach for Halverson Speedway Tool
+## Feasible Approach for Halvor Lines Speedway Tool

 ### Architecture
 1. Static GitHub Pages site with HTML, CSS, and JavaScript